 slice of squash

-What is a Qi Deficiency?
+What is Qi Deficiency?

 What Are Signs & Symptoms of a Qi Deficiency?